 “There is no condition of such magnitude that is as shrouded in myth, misinformation, and mistreatment as is this condition, and there are few conditions which are as disabling during the acute attack.”[i]

-To make progress, we need the facts not just to improve our own condition but to reduce the societal stigma and judgment that so many endure as an additional burden to migraine.
+We need the facts not just to improve our own condition but to reduce the societal stigma and discrimination that so many endure as an additional burden to migraine.

 REALITY: Migraine is a neurological disease